arvindsln/Game-of-Life/README.md

 * Updated 'alive cells' counter, it will be updated when user draws or erases cells.

 ### 0.5.0 (5/11/2011)
 * Added draw and remove cells from the field with the mouse-click feature.
-To draw new cells on the black part of the field and drag; to erase alive cell from the field click on it, dragging mouse in that state will also erase other cells.
+To draw new cells click on the black part of the field and drag; to erase alive cell from the field click on it, dragging mouse in that state will also erase other cells.

 ### 0.4.0 (30/10/2011)
 * Added slider to control speed.